friedrichknuth/gtsa/README.md

 ## Content

 __./gtsa__
-Python library with custom functions for this analysis.
+Main python library with custom functions developed for these analysis methods.

 __./notebooks__
-Jupyter notebooks that describe the analysis steps, show plots, and tell the data story.
+Example Jupyter notebooks that describe the analysis steps and showcase functionality.

 __./scripts__
-Utilities to download data and produce all relevant figures.
+Utilities to download data, process at scale, and produce standard figures.

 ## Contributing